HK pro-democracy tabloid Apple Daily may shut down this week - memo

 On Monday, an adviser to the jailed Next Digital owner and staunch Beijing critic Jimmy Lai, told Reuters the newspaper would be forced to shut “in a matter of days”.

-“The Board will decide on Friday whether (the company) will continue to operate,” the internal memo said.
+“The Board will decide on Friday whether (the company) will continue to operate,” the Apple Daily said in its memo to staff, which has not been released publicly.

 “If the board decides not to continue to operate on Friday, online will stop uploading at 23:59 p.m. on the day, newspaper will cease operation after publishing the June 26 edition.”